 You recognize the signs, silvery trails along the path, holes in your prize plants and vegetables – the slugs have found their way into your garden and quite possibly your home!

-Whilst they are more than a nuisance to gardeners, both expert and amateur, slugs do not really pose any threat to humans and therefore rarely need professional pest control.
+Whilst they are more than a nuisance to gardeners, both expert and amateur, slugs do not pose any threat to humans and, therefore, rarely need professional pest control.

-Salt – you can either use this as a barrier (along your doorstep if you are trying to keep them out of the house) or you can sprinkle it directly onto any slugs you see.
-Don’t use it near your plants though as they don’t like it either!
+Salt – you can either use this as a barrier (along your doorstep if you are trying to keep them out of the house), or you can sprinkle it directly onto any slugs you see.
+Please don’t use it near your plants, though, as they don’t like it either!

-Please remember that some slug treatments can be harmful to your pets so always choose a pet friendly option.
-Also slugs themselves can be dangerous for dogs as they carry a worm larvae associated with lungworm.
+Please remember that some slug treatments can harm your pets, so always choose a pet-friendly option.
+Also, slugs themselves can be dangerous for dogs as they carry worm larvae associated with lungworms.